A model for configuration spaces of points: The non-parallelizable case

+To be clear, if $M$ has non-vanishing Euler class then the map $\omega$ of Corollary \ref{cor: graphs to forms} is not a priori not well-defined on $\Graphs_M$ because we would need to send a tadpole edge to a form whose coboundary is the Euler class.
+Furthermore, the partition function \eqref{equ:partition ZM} is only well-defined on the tadpole-free part $^*\!\fGC_{H^\bullet(M)}^\cutaol\subset ^*\!\fGC_{H^\bullet(M)}$.
+Hence one does not even get a well-defined (square-zero) differential on the graded collection $\pdGraphs_M$ from the partition function, one only has this on the tadpole-free part $\pdGraphs_M^{\cutaol}$.

-Note that the subspace $\pdGraphs_M^{\cutaol}$ is clearly closed under the product.
-It is also closed under the differential: The only term in the differential that is able to produce a tadpole is the edge contraction in the presence of a multiple edge.
+In particular, we note that the differential on $\pdGraphs_M^{\cutaol}$ can indeed not produce tadpoles.
+The only term in the differential that is able to produce a tadpole is the edge contraction in the presence of a multiple edge.
 However, multiple edges are zero by symmetry reasons for even $D$ while tadpoles are not present by symmetry reasons for odd $D$, hence no problem arises.